-As a POLS student, you are required to complete 45 units (approximately 12-15 courses) within 3 consecutive quarters (Autumn-Spring) at Stanford, 36 units of which must be within the Graduate School of Education (GSE).
-In addition, as part of the year-long POLS seminar, students develop, complete, and present a POLS Project of significant personal interest that addresses a specific educational challenge.
+As a POLS student, you will join a diverse and enterprising cohort, complete 45 units within 3 consecutive quarters (Autumn-Spring) at Stanford, 27 units of which will be within the Graduate School of Education (GSE).
+In addition, as part of the year-long POLS seminar and workshop, students complete a field project of significant personal interest that addresses a specific educational challenge.

 The MA Education/MPP Joint Degree Program is a two year (six quarters) program that allows students to pursue an MA in Education at the Graduate School of Education and a Mater's in Public Policy degree from the Public Policy Program at the School of Humanities and Sciences simultaneously.
 The MA and MPP degrees earned independently would require 3 years, but because of overlapping curricula, the joint degree requires two years to complete.

-Students in this joint degree program will spend their first year taking both Public Policy core courses, Education electives, and completing a POLS Project.
-The second year is typically devoted to intensive Education study and completing the MPP practicum.
+Students in this joint degree program will spend their first year taking both Public Policy core courses, Education electives, and completing a POLS Field Project.
+The second year is typically devoted to intensive Education study and the completion of the MPP practicum.

 To learn more about requirements for admission, please visit the Application Requirements page.